slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 You can generate a blank project from [code.quarkus.io](https://code.quarkus.io/).
 For simple Bolt apps, we recommend using **Undertow Servlet** in the **Web** component section.
 Nothing else is required.
 Just click **Generate your application** button and download the generated zip file.

-After generating a blank project, **remove `quarkus-universe-bom` from the build settings**.
-The reason why we need to remove it is that, as of April 2020, `quarkus-universe-bom` adds [okhttp](https://search.maven.org/artifact/com.squareup.okhttp3/okhttp) 3.x to the project while this SDK requires okhttp 4.x.
-This means your application won't work due to binary compatibility issues with the setting.
-If you cannot remove `quarkus-universe-bom` for some reasons, including Bolt for Java in the project may not be a feasible idea.
-Consider separating the application built with Bolt for Java from the one.

 Also, if you don't have additional endpoints using RESTEasy, you can safely remove **quarkus-resteasy** (a dependency included by default).

 ### Build Settings